henrik/octopress/source/_posts/2013-01-09-update-with-joins-in-rails-migrations.markdown

 It took me a while to figure out the syntax the first time I did it, though, so here it is for reference.

-In this contrived example, an order belongs to an item which belongs to a company, and you want to assign every order's `company_code` from its item's company's `code`.
+In this contrived example, an order belongs to an item which belongs to a company, and you want to set every order's `company_code` from its item's company's `code`.

 ``` ruby
 class MyMigration < ActiveRecord::Migration